aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

--  You need to split your main code into methods, with the names you specified before into the outline (``run_pw`` and ``return_results`` in this example, lines 17 and 35).
+-  You need to split your main code into methods, with the names you specified before into the outline (``run_pw`` and ``return_results`` in this example).
 Where exactly should you split the code?
 Well, the splitting points should be put where you would normally block the execution of the script for collecting results in a standard work function, namely whenever you call the method